Developed long before the war itself, the German Schlieffen Plan was part of an extensive military preparation. Unfortunately, it was doomed to fail.

 The Invasion of Belgium

-Heavy German guns were brought up to demolish other forts, and soon this resistance was quelled.
-This represented, it seemed to some, the triumph of military technology over old-style fortifications, a success, it seemed, for the cult of the offensive.
+Heavy German guns were brought up to demolish other forts.
+Soon this resistance was quelled.
+It seemed to some that this represented the triumph of military technology over old-style fortifications, a success, for the cult of the offensive.
 As German armies approached Paris, the French government packed up and fled to Bordeaux.

-Nonetheless, Paris was to be defended, and indeed the bridges of Paris were mined in preparation for blowing them up in case the German troops reached the capital.
-At the same time, another factor came into play that had not been expected to come into play quite so soon.
-The British Expeditionary Force, or the BEF, as it was called,mobilized quickly and was thrown into battle in northern France.
+Nonetheless, Paris was to be defended.
+The bridges of Paris were mined in preparation for blowing them up in case the German troops reached the capital.
+At the same time, another factor came into play that had not been expected quite so soon.
+The British Expeditionary Force (BEF), mobilized quickly and was thrown into battle in northern France.
 The British forces moved forward and reached Mons.

 Learn more about World War I